The best FiiO of 2023:

 We reviewed in detail all Fiio devices available on the market in their latest versions.
 We have seen the brand's commitment to its users, from those with the most demanding and professional requirements to those who are just entering the world of high-definition sound.

 - The best audio quality with the greatest playback possibilities are offered by the Fiio M11 Pro.
-Fiio M11 Pro.
-It is a high-end equipment that delivers a superlative listening experience and has a choice of analog, Toslink and coaxial output.
+It's a high-end player that delivers a superior listening experience and has a choice of analog, Toslink and coaxial output.

 - The FiiO M9 stands out for its solid construction, modern design and intuitive usability.
 The price/quality ratio is excellent.